AppsToGo: Use UMN Apps on Your Personal Device

 AppsToGo app and desktop sessions are temporary unless you are instructed otherwise.
 You are responsible for saving your work to your Google Drive or mapped network drive, just as you would in a public or college computer lab.

-The first page you see after logging on to AppsToGo is your Favorites.
+The first page you see after logging on to AppsToGo is your Home.
 All apps that you have access to show up in your Favorites by default.

 Removing an App from Your AppsToGo Favorites

-- Click the Details menu next to the App you wish to remove.
+- Click the star icon next to the App you wish to remove.

-- Click the Favorites icon at the top of the screen to exit out of the Details menu.
-The application no longer appears in your Favorites.
+- If you re-load the page, the application no longer appears in your Favorites.

 Adding an App to Your Apps To Go Favorites